Social DOers is a non-governmental, non-profit organization established by young professionals invested in what they DO!

 Social DOers is acting as a Think-Tank & Resource Centre focused on topics related to Youth, Social Innovation and Social Justice, while working with a multi-stakeholder approach – engaging with civil society organizations, public institutions, as well as young people and youth workers.

-Our Aim is to support evidence based policies & develop initiatives for young people and society at large, in order to guarantee their full participation in the political, social, economic and cultural life.
+Our Aim is to support evidence based policies, as well as to develop initiatives for young people and society at large, in order to guarantee their full participation in the political, social and economic life.

-- advocating for social & economic justice
+- advocating for social and economic justice

 - promoting democratic values, human rights and active citizenship

 - stimulating evidence based initiatives that support economic and social development of young people and adults

 - promoting creativity, innovation and social change

 - facilitating cooperation between various stakeholders in Romania and in other countries on topics such as sustainable development, support of research development and social entrepreneurship

 Our organization was formally established in 2012 as a joint working space for experts, youth leaders and youth workers interested in advocacy, policy making and human rights.
 Since its establishment, the organization has been acting as an initiator and resource centre in various youth initiatives.

 Social DOers is led by a team of young professionals working with young people and youth organizations for more than 10 years (from local and national youth councils to international youth organizations such as AEGEE, European Youth Forum or European Youth Card Association).